 - Epigenetics and Reproductive Behavior (Hackney, Bergeon Burns, Farrell, Ho)

 - Differences Among the Sexes (Alberts, Demas, Garcia, Hurley, Ketterson, Lively, Rosvall, Sengelaub, Smith, Todd, Wellman, and special guest Art Arnold) [complete description available here]

 These classes provide a history of related issues, a set of carefully selected readings, and access to visiting scientists, all of which underscore major advances leading to the current state of understanding in each area.
 These classes are also designed to help students identify important unanswered questions that could form the basis of significant student research projects, as they design their own projects in solo and in collaborative configurations.

 The Techniques course, Techniques in Reproductive Diversity, enables students to gain research skills necessary to their success, e.g., gene arrays, immunoassays, stereology, neuroanatomical methods, gas chromatography and mass spectrometry, evolutionary theory, parentage analysis, bioinformatics, field methods.
-During Spring 2018, the course was taught by a variety faculty and post-doctoral researchers representing the Departments of Anthropology, Biology, and Psychological and Brain Sciences, as well as the Center for the Integrative Study of Animal Behavior and the Kinsey Institute.
+During Fall 2022, the course is being taught by a variety faculty representing the Departments of Anthropology, Biology, Informatics, Intelligent Systems Engineering, and Psychological and Brain Sciences, as well as the Kinsey Institute.

 In addition to A502, departments participating in CTRD have their own sequences, e.g. Psychological and Brain Sciences offers ethics training through the graduate First-Year Research Seminar.
-While certain substitutions are allowed, all NIH trainees must receive training in research ethics.
+All NIH trainees must receive training in research ethics.